TayyabAhmed561/TayyabAhmed561/README.md

   <p align="left">I am a Computer Engineering student and Full Stack Developer with expertise in React, Node.js, Python, and AI/ML, along with experience in building scalable systems and cloud deployment.</p>

 - 🌱 I'm currently learning many things, I believe that everyday is a learning opportunity.
-- 🎓 Computer Engineering student at University of Guelph
+- 🎓 Computer Engineering student at University of Guelph.
-- 💡 Passionate about AI/ML and Full-Stack Development
+- 💡 Passionate about AI/ML and Full-Stack Development.
-- ❤ Contributing to Open Source.
 </div>
 <!--End Intro-->